 The selection process of the prospective operator followed a fair and a transparent process.
-All the three towns made use of the advertisement for potential operators to express interest for short listing potential operators.
-The contract had clear durations, mechanism for review of tariff even though they were not used to the letter.
+All the three towns made use of the advertisement for potential operators to express interest for short listing.
+The contract had clear duration and a mechanism for review of tariff, which was not used to the letter.
 The roles of the parties were clear except greys areas related to minor and major maintenance.
 In the case of Bekwai and Atebubu the CWSA and the project consultants were the key players in the procurement process whilst the WSDB had minimal roles.
-This was the first PPP models and there was certainly inadequate capacity at the WSDB/DA level.
-In the subsequent arrangement specifically, the PPIAF pilots, special effort was put on capacity building of the WSDB/DAs to play active roles in the procurement with a view to enhancing the WSDB/DA ownership of the process.
+This was the first PPP model and there was certainly inadequate capacity at the WSDB and DA levels.
+In the subsequent arrangement specifically, the PPIAF pilots, special effort was put on capacity building of the WSDB and DAs to play active roles in the procurement with a view to enhancing the WSDB and DA ownership of the process.